Algebras defined by equations: Examples of equational bases for -classes of semigroups

 \begin{proof} We first check that $S\times T$ is right trivial.
 Suppose that $(a,b)\RR (c,d)$ say.
 Then either $(a,b)=(c,d)$ or there exists $(x,y),(u,v)\in S\times T$ such that $(a,b)(x,y)=(ax,by)=(c,d)$ and $(c,d)(u,v)=(cu,dv)=(axu,byv)=(a,b)$.
 But then we have $t=yv\in T$ and $b=bt$, contradicting that $b\not\in bT$.
 Therefore it follows that $S\times T$ is right trivial.
 By symmetry it follows that $S\times T$ is also left trivial and hence $S\times T$ is $\DD$-trivial. \end{proof}

-\item[(v)] Another non-example.
-Let $F$ be any uncountable field of characteristic $0$, such as the reals or complex numbers.
+\item[(v)] Another non-example, this time in the signature of rings with identity, $\{+,-,\cdot,0,1\}$.
+Let $F$ be any uncountable field such as the reals or complex numbers.
 The closure of $\{F\}$ under taking $\mathsf{H}$ and $\mathsf{P}$ is equal to $\mathsf{HP}(F)$ by the well known class operator inequality $\mathsf{HP}\geq \mathsf{PH}$ (see \cite[Lemma II.9.2]{bursan} for example).
 However it cannot be characterised by any set of equation systems, nor indeed by any set of first order sentences, as such a class that is closed under $\mathsf{HP}$ is then an elementary class.
 However, we will show that all nontrivial members of $\mathsf{HP}(F)$ have cardinality at least equal to $|F|>\aleph_0$, whereas the Downward Lowenheim-Skolem-Tarski Theorem (see \cite[Corollary 2.1.4]{chakei} for example) shows that, in a countable signature, any elementary class with an infinite model has a model of denumerable cardinality.
+It follows that $\mathsf{HP}(F)$ cannot be closed under taking elementary embeddings.